grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "OK," she said to Bastian and Owen, "level us out.
 Hold us at this depth for the moment."

 Bastian eased back the wheel on the dive plane while Owen pulled the throttle back to the zero mark, and flipped some switches.
 The electric hum died away as the deck of the boat came up under their feet to something like level ground.
-Bastian open the valves controlling airflow to the ballast tanks, and a soft hissing whispered through the boat.
+Bastian opened the valves controlling airflow to the ballast tanks, and a soft hissing whispered through the boat.
 The ballast tank fill needles worked their way slowly back toward the middle marks on their dials.
 The depth gauge slowed and slowed, and then finally held level at 232 meters down.

 The stress Captain Percy was feeling changed in character.
 A few moments before her mind was working quickly in the desperate survival mode of flight.
-Now that immediate pressure was off, replaced by an almost overwhelming cloud of dread as they switched to a mode of silent hiding.
+Now that immediate pressure was off, replaced by an almost overwhelming cloud of slow and helpless dread as they switched to a mode of silent hiding and no further action could be taken.

 She looked around her in the crimson gloom.
 With the motors shut down her boat was completely silent.
 Their breathing pushed dampness into the air that condensed on the metal fixtures and gathered until it released a soft drip.
-The randomness of the dripping in the control room was intimidating.
+The randomness of the dripping in the control room was maddening --- like it was irregularly marking time towards absolutely nothing.

 Bastian knew better than to ask, but Owen did not.
 "What's our plan Captain?"

 "Fuck Owen!
 Let me think."
 She stared at the depth gauge, unblinking.

-Bastian opened a valve on the tank trim control panel slightly to make a minor adjustment to the level of the boat.
-Percy noticed his hand shaking as he reached out for the small control wheel.
+Bastian opened a valve on the tank trim control panel slightly further to make a minor adjustment to the level of the boat.
+Percy noticed his hand shaking as he reached out for the palm-sized control wheel.

 Percy lit a cigarillo and put it between her lips.
-"Don't make any moves."
+"Do not make any moves."
 She said to Owen and Bastian.
 She slowly climbed down the ladder to the sonar compartment.
 Half way down another ping from the sub with the ram bounced off the _Prospect's_ hull and rang through the crew's ears.

 "They are 734 meters behind us, rear port quarter.
 They are at 150 meters deep."
 Hemi told Percy, reading off the ranging equipment.
-"Do you think they are about to fire another torpedo?"
+"Do you think they will fire another torpedo?"

 Percy stepped over to the sonar console.
 "I think if they had a torpedo that could swim this deep they would have fired it already.
-No, I think they just want to be sure we haven't gone anywhere."
+No, I think they just want to be sure we have not fucking gone anywhere."

-"They likely learned we are an unarmed boat the depot as well."
+"They likely learned we are an unarmed boat at the depot as well."
 Said Hemi.
 "They no longer have any fear of pinging us."

 Percy nodded and thought.
 "Yes... but I wonder if they would be so quick to ping without a storm overhead.
 Right now they can reasonably assume there's no other Authority's craft around to hear them.
-If we can make our way out from under this storm, and into busier shipping channels, they might need to hide nearly as much as we do, and lay off the pings."
+If we can make our way out from under this storm, and into busier shipping channels, they might need to hide nearly as much as we do --- and lay off the fucking pings."

 Cassandra took a rag hanging from a hook and wiped condensation off the sonar gauges.

 Percy pulled Hemi over to the navigation chart.
-Hemi didn't remove the sonar headset, instead stretching out the wire in the space between the sonar and navigation stations.
+Hemi did not remove the sonar headset, instead stretching out the wire in the space between the sonar and navigation stations.

-"How much battery do we have?"
-Percy asked Hemi.

 "We did OK charging the batteries on the surface during the storm.
-We have about a half charge on them.
-We can do a creeping speed for maybe 10 hours."
-Hemi didn't express his opinion aloud that having 10 hours of charge meant they could have, and maybe should have, submerged earlier.
-And if they had, the would never have encountered the sub with the ram.
+We have about a half charge on them."
+Percy said, as a starting point for managing all the variables they needed to weigh.

+"So we can do a creeping speed for maybe 10 hours."
+Hemi did not express his opinion aloud that having 10 hours of charge --- a somewhat luxurious electrical hoard considering their current situation --- meant they could have, and maybe should have, submerged earlier.
+If they had, they would never have encountered the sub with the ram.

 "OK.
 3 knots, 10 hours.
-Let's see."
-Percy measured a compass against a graduated straight edge and deftly spun the compass drawing an arced dashed line on the chart with the grease pencil.
+Let's fuckin' see."
+Percy measured a compass against a graduated straight edge and then deftly spun the compass against the chart, drawing an arced dashed line with the grease pencil.
 "That gets us somewhere along this line."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Hemi nodded.